Employment and Support Allowance (ESA)

 The assessment phase

 Once you have completed your form you will enter the ‘assessment phase’ while a decision is being made about your claim.
-This is for 13 weeks (or more as this process is currently delayed in some areas), and during this time you will receive a ‘basic allowance’ which is currently:
+This is for 13 weeks (or more if there are delays), and during this time you will receive a ‘basic allowance’, or 'assessment rate', which is currently:

 - up to £57.90 a week if you’re aged under 25; or